On 13th May 2017, seemingly from out of nowhere, and with no warning, new ransomware called WannaCrypt infected computers worldwide.

 What do I need to do in Atera?

-Atera makes it simple, follow the steps below to deploy base KB 2919355.
+Atera makes it simple to follow the steps below to deploy base KB 2919355.
 Then install the relevant KB(s) for your Windows operating system(s) by following the same process.
 Please be aware that Microsoft has released a number of cumulative patches that already include the relevant patches and should provide sufficient protection if already installed.
 The cumulative updates are KB4016871 (1703), KB4019472 (1607), KB4019473 (1511), KB4019474 (RTM) for each Windows version.

 For more information on working with the Patch Search and Deploy report see the KB.